awsdocs/aws-sdk-for-javascript-v3/doc_source/sns-examples-publishing-messages.md

 ## The Scenario<a name="sns-examples-publishing-messages-scenario"></a>

 In this example, you use a series of Node\.js modules to publish messages from Amazon SNS to topic endpoints, emails, or phone numbers\.
-The Node\.js modules use the SDK for JavaScript to send messages using this method of the `AWS.SNS` client class:
+The Node\.js modules use the SDK for JavaScript to send messages using this method of the `SNS` client class:
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#publish-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#publish-property)

 ## Prerequisite Tasks<a name="sns-examples-publishing-messages-prerequisites"></a>

 To set up and run this example, you must first complete these tasks:
-+ Install Node\.js\.
-For more information about installing Node\.js, see the [Node\.js website](http://nodejs.org)\.
++ Set up a project environment to run Node TypeScript examples\.
+For more information, see[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/sns/README.md)\.
+**Note**
+The AWS SDK for JavaScript \(V3\) is written in TypScript, so for consistency these examples are presented in TypeScript\.
+TypeScript extends JavaScript, so these example can also be run in JavaScript\.
 + Create a shared configurations file with your user credentials\.
-For more information about providing a credentials JSON file, see [Loading Credentials in Node\.js from the Shared Credentials File](loading-node-credentials-shared.md)\.
+For more information about providing a credentials JSON file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.

 ## Publishing a Message to an SNS Topic<a name="sns-examples-publishing-text-messages"></a>

 In this example, use a Node\.js module to publish a message to an Amazon SNS topic\.
-Create a Node\.js module with the file name `sns_publishtotopic.js`\.
+Create a Node\.js module with the file name `sns_publishtotopic.ts`\.
 Configure the SDK as previously shown\.

-Create an object containing the parameters for publishing a message, including the message text and the ARN of the SNS topic\.
+Create an object containing the parameters for publishing a message, including the message text and the Amazon Resource Name \(ARN\) of the Amazon SNStopic\.
 For details on available SMS attributes, see [SetSMSAttributes](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#setSMSAttributes-property)\.

-Pass the parameters to the `publish` method of the `AWS.SNS` client class\.
-Create a promise for invoking an Amazon SNS service object, passing the parameters object\.
-Then handle the response in the promise callback\.
+Pass the parameters to the `PublishCommand` method of the `SNS` client class\. create an asynchronous function invoking an Amazon SNS client service object, passing the parameters object\.

+**Note**
+This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
+You can create this example using V2 commands instead by making some minor changes\.
+For details, see [Using V3 commands](welcome.md#using_v3_commands)\.

+**Note**
+Replace *REGION* with your AWS Region, *MESSAGE\_TEXT* with the message text, and *TOPIC\_ARN* with the ARN of the SNS topic\.

 ```
-// Load the AWS SDK for Node.js
+// Import required AWS SDK clients and commands for Node.js
-var AWS = require('aws-sdk');
+const { SNSClient, PublishCommand } = require("@aws-sdk/client-sns");

-// Set region
+// Set the AWS Region
-AWS.config.update({region: 'REGION'});
+const REGION = "region"; //e.g. "us-east-1"

-// Create publish parameters
+// Set the parameters
 var params = {
-  Message: 'MESSAGE_TEXT', /* required */
+  Message: "MESSAGE_TEXT", // MESSAGE_TEXT
-  TopicArn: 'TOPIC_ARN'
+  TopicArn: "TOPIC_ARN", //TOPIC_ARN
 };

-// Create promise and SNS service object
+// Create SNS service object
-var publishTextPromise = new AWS.SNS({apiVersion: '2010-03-31'}).publish(params).promise();
+const sns = new SNSClient(REGION);

-// Handle promise's fulfilled/rejected states
-publishTextPromise.then(
+const run = async () => {
-  function(data) {
+  try {
+    const data = await sns.send(new PublishCommand(params));
-    console.log(`Message ${params.Message} send sent to the topic ${params.TopicArn}`);
+    console.log("Message sent to the topic");
     console.log("MessageID is " + data.MessageId);
-  }).catch(
-    function(err) {
+  } catch (err) {
     console.error(err, err.stack);
-  });
+  }
+};
+run();
 ```

-To run the example, type the following at the command line\.
+To run the example, enter the following at the command prompt\.

 ```
-node sns_publishtotopic.js
+ts-node sns_publishtotopic.ts // If you prefer JavaScript, enter 'node sns_publishtotopic.js'
 ```

-This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/sns/sns_publishtotopic.js)\.
+This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/sns/src/sns_publishtotopic.ts)\.